Lainkai/Lum-Bot/README.md

 # Lum-Bot
-A bot that serves gifs of your waifu of choice.
+A bot, with your favorite characters.